bridgecrew-perf7/LDOS--Deployment/02 Pre-flight/preflight.md

 Ansible playbook configures the Nodes for Kubespray 2.14

 Prerequisites for the CentOS7 machines:
-* SSH access using password with a user who has root permissions
 * A public key generated on your Ansible Controller
+* SSH passwordless access on Nodes with root permissions

 This playbook will:
 * Update packages